-- If enabled, a consistency check is carried out.
+• If enabled, a consistency check is carried out.
 If errors occur, a message appears.
-You can decide whether the synchronization project can remain activated or not. - Check the errors before you use the synchronization project.
-To do this, in the General view on the Synchronization Editor's start page, click Verify project. - If you do not want the synchronization project to be activated immediately, disable the Activate and save the new synchronization project automatically option.
+You can decide whether the synchronization project can remain activated or not.

+Check the errors before you use the synchronization project.
+To do this, in the General view on the Synchronization Editor's start page, click Verify project.

+- If you do not want the synchronization project to be activated immediately, disable the Activate and save the new synchronization project automatically option.
 In this case, save the synchronization project manually before closing the Synchronization Editor. - The connection data for the target system is saved in a variable set and can be modified in the Synchronization Editor in the Configuration > Variables category.

-- Users and permissions for synchronizing with Azure Active Directory on page 20 - Information required for Azure Active Directory synchronization projects on page 25 - Registering an enterprise application for One Identity Manager in the Azure Active Directory tenant on page 17 - Setting up the Azure Active Directory synchronization server on page 21 - Configuring the synchronization log on page 30 - Adjusting the synchronization configuration for Azure Active Directory environments on page 31 - Running synchronization on page 47 - Tasks following synchronization on page 51 - Possible errors when synchronizing an Azure Active Directory tenant on page 239 - Default project template for Azure Active Directory on page 245 - Azure Active Directory connector settings on page 249
+- Users and permissions for synchronizing with Azure Active Directory on page 20 - Information required for Azure Active Directory synchronization projects on page 26 - Registering an enterprise application for One Identity Manager in the Azure Active Directory tenant on page 17 - Setting up the Azure Active Directory synchronization server on page 21 - Configuring the synchronization log on page 31 - Adjusting the synchronization configuration for Azure Active Directory environments on page 32 - Running synchronization on page 48 - Tasks following synchronization on page 52 - Possible errors when synchronizing an Azure Active Directory tenant on page 243 - Project template for Azure Active Directory tenants on page 249 - Project template for Azure Active Directory B2C tenants on page 250 - Azure Active Directory connector settings on page 254